triton-inference-server/server/docs/build.md

 * By default, the [PyTorch](https://github.com/triton-inference-server/pytorch_backend)
-  backend build extracts pre-built shared libraries from an NGC container.
-But the build can also use PyTorch shared libaries that you build separately for your platform.
+  backend build extracts pre-built shared libraries from The PyTorch NGC container.
+But the build can also use PyTorch shared libraries that you build separately for your platform.
 See the pytorch_backend build process for details.